Obarun/66/doc/66-frontend.md

     * Any valid number.

     This will create the file *notification-fd*.
 Once this file is created the service supports [readiness notification](https://skarnet.org/software/s6/notifywhenup.html).
 The value equals the number of the file descriptor that the service writes its readiness notification to.
 (For instance, it should be 1 if the daemon is [s6-ipcserverd](https://skarnet.org/software/s6/s6-ipcserverd.html) run with the -1 option.)
-When the service reseive signal and this file is present containing a valid descriptor number, [66](66.html) command will wait for the notification from the service and broadcast its readiness.
+When the service receive signal and this file is present containing a valid descriptor number, [66](66.html) command will wait for the notification from the service and broadcast its readiness.

 #### TimeoutStop